dunovank/jupyter-themes/README.md

 pip install jupyterthemes
 ```

-### Known Issues
-* **UPDATE**: lesscpy has added support for 3.5 to their development branch but still waiting for this to make it's way into the official release on pypi (opened an issue [here](https://github.com/lesscpy/lesscpy/issues/87)).
-Soon hopefully...

-* jupyterthemes relies on [lesscpy](https://github.com/lesscpy/lesscpy) to compile the custom arguments supplied by the user into into the css body that eventually gets saved as custom.css in your jupyter config directory.

-* Unfortunately, lesscpy currently only supports up to Python 3.4.
-If you're running Python 3.5 you can still install and use jupyterthemes but you won't be able to modify the default settings (e.g., font, font-size, cell width, etc.).
-See [*Examples for 3.5 Users*](https://github.com/dunovank/jupyter-themes/tree/develop#examples-for-python-35-users).

 ### Command Line Usage
 ```
 usage: jt [-h] [-l] [-t THEME] [-f MONOFONT] [-fs MONOSIZE] [-nf NBFONT]